-Hosts are encouraged to explore their resources to bring in local, regional or even nationally recognized celebrities or groups to sing the national anthem (e.g., state beauty pageant winners, recording artists with strong local ties, famous local choir groups or bands).
+Hosts are encouraged to explore their resources to bring in local, regional, or even nationally recognized celebrities or groups to sing the national anthem (e.g., recording artists with strong local ties, military, local individuals, choir groups or bands).
 Guidelines and ideas for consideration:

-- · No bias toward or against any participating team (e.g., performers should not wear the apparel of a participating team). - · Performances should not come at a cost and will not be reimbursed by the NCAA. - A brief description and "thank you" for the performing group or individual may be incorporated into the script, but no commercial recognition, sponsorship, sales or recruitment messages should be included. - Anthem should take two minutes or less to perform, however please build extra time into the script for introduction and placement of the color guard (if applicable), and introduction/applause for the performer. - Highly recommend a pre-event rehearsal with the performer(s) and others involved.
+- · No bias toward or against any participating team (e.g., performers should not wear the apparel of a participating team). - Performances should not come at a cost and will not be reimbursed by the NCAA. - A brief description and "thank you" for the performing group or individual may be incorporated into the script, but no commercial recognition, sponsorship, sales or recruitment messages should be included. - Anthem should take two minutes or less to perform, however please build extra time into the script for introduction and placement of the color guard (if applicable). - Highly recommend a pre-event rehearsal with the performer(s) and others involved.